-If you are a Self-Employed Contractor performing building, electrical or metal trades work in South Australia, you can continue accruing long service leave by making voluntary contributions.
+If you are the Working Director of a company and perform building, electrical or metal trades work in South Australia, you can continue accruing long service leave by making voluntary contributions.

 Payment of each invoice is completely voluntary, however naturally if you choose not to make payment you will not be credited with any service days for that period.

 Upon request, invoices can be paid in advance until the end of the financial year.

 The contribution rate for the 2022-2023 year is $265.

 Contributions will accrue interest at 1.2% per annum.

 When should I register?